passenger94/shoes3/shoesManual_redcarpet01.md

 no longer is inside the slot's edges.
 When that takes place, the block is called with <span style="color:red">self</span>, the slot object which is being left.

-Also see [[Events.hover]] if you'd like to detect the mouse entering a slot.
+Also see <span style="color:blue">Events.hover</span> if you'd like to detect the mouse entering a slot.

 ### motion { |left, top| ... } » self ###